 The Pale Blue Belted Jantzens

 Obviously, the belt feature is the most difficult detail to match.
-Unless you want to get into $600 Prada territory.
 So we’re going to take a cue from Orlebar Brown and look for alternatives with a darker colored waistband that gives the effect of the black belt.
+However I’m happy to report that this season we also have some options in good colors with the belt loops.
+So we have choices, my friends!

 The White “Drive with Fiona” Jantzen Shorts